ian7710/terraform-associate-study-guide/README.md

 Pull requests are submitted to the repo with new changes When the Pull Request is approved Terraform Cloud runs terraform apply

-<h3>Answer>
+<h3>Answer</h3>
 Core Workflow Enhanced
-  <a href="https://www.terraform.io/intro/core-workflow#the-core-workflow-enhanced-by-terraform-cloud">The Core Workflow Enhanced by Terraform Cloud</a>
+  <a target="_blank" href="https://www.terraform.io/intro/core-workflow#the-core-workflow-enhanced-by-terraform-cloud">The Core Workflow Enhanced by Terraform Cloud</a>